FAQ - Frequently Asked Questions

 Why can't I put two pot magnets flush on top of each other>

 OffsetTo protect the magnet and ensure maximum adhesive force, the magnet must not protrude from the pot.
-In practice the magnet is lightly recessed in the pot, which varies from magnet to magnet, but the adhesive force indicated on the web shop is guaranteed.
+In practice the magnet is slightly recessed in the pot.
+The offset varies from magnet to magnet, but the adhesive force indicated in the online shop is guaranteed.

 Suitable counterparts to pot magnets